 Unlike other marketplaces like Flippa and Empire Flippers, MI only offers content sites and no drop shipping or eCommerce sites.
 The websites are usually monetized by Amazon’s affiliate program, Ezoic, or both.
 Some sites may use other ad display networks (e.g., Mediavine, AdThrive) or specific affiliate programs but these sites are in the minority.

 Common Questions about Motion Invest

-Here are a list of questions and answers that website buyers have.
+Here is a list of questions and answers that website buyers have.